Published On: Apr 22 2013 12:13:06 PM CDTUpdated On: Apr 23 2014 01:00:00 AM CDT

 1977: Wrestler and actor John Cena, a 13-time World Champion in the WWE and the star of movies such as "The Marine," "12 Rounds" and "Legendary," is born in West Newbury, Mass.

-1977: Actor Kal Penn, best known for his role on the TV show "House, M.D." and the "Harold and Kumar" film series, is born Kalpen Suresh Modi in Montclair, N.J.
+1977: Actor Kal Penn, best known for his role on the TV show "House, M.D." and the "Harold and Kumar" film series, is born Kalpen Suresh Modi in Montclair, New Jersey.
 Since 2009, Penn has also worked on and off as an associate director in the White House Office of Public Engagement.

 1976: The Ramones' self-titled debut album is released.
 The album, which includes the singles "Blitzkrieg Bop" and "I Wanna Be Your Boyfriend," is often cited as the first punk album and reached No. 111 on the Billboard 200 album chart.